Many of the errors for Google Drive migrations, particularly Google Drive source migrations, relate to some of Google Drive’s unique characteristics:

 - The identical file – with the same file id and, if applicable, version ids – can be listed in multiple locations throughout the tenant.
 This typically happens if the file is shared, and the sharees mount that shared file in their /My Drive.

 - Rate limiting.
 Google is one of the stricter enforcers of Rate Limiting.
-Google docs may be most affected because of the multiple requests needed for not only the file, but also the ACLs and commenters within the document.
+Google docs may be most affected because of the multiple requests needed for not only the file, but also the versions, ACLs and commenters within the document.

 User does not have permission to read revisions of this shared file: Similar to File Not Found, the namespace and account users are different.
 In this case, the Google field capabilities_canReadRevisions is false, so the namespace user cannot read the versions of the file.